 The fruit explodes the seeds into the air when it is mature.
 The seeds are also spread by ants.
 They grow easily in disturbed wet areas and pastures.

 Field Pansy Control

 That said, scientists associated with Kansas State University tried applying glyphosate to the common field pansy in the fall, instead of spring.
-They achieved much better results with even one application of glyphosate.
-So gardeners interested in how to get rid of field pansy should use glyphosate in the fall to achieve better results.
+They achieved much better results with just one application.
+So gardeners interested in how to get rid of field pansy should use the weed killer in the fall to achieve better results.